Highland Cattle..

-Located in Victoria, Australia and founded in 1987, we have been at the forefront of breeding these wonderful animals for 36 years.
+Located in Victoria, Australia, we founded Cruachan Highland Cattle in 1987 and have been at the forefront of breeding these wonderful animals for 37 years.

 Famous for their looks there are surely no cattle as cute and cuddly as the Scottish Highland Cattle breed, but there’s a lot more to these “shaggy, hairy, beasties” than just a pretty face.